 WHAT WE DO

 The 180 Degrees Alternative Education (AE) Course is based in Sydenham, Christchurch.
 We provide for 19 students between the age of 13 and 16 and in years 10 and 11 at high school.
 Alternative Education courses were created with the intention of re-engaging young people into education.
 These young people are often excluded from mainstream education due to a variety of reasons.
 Our course programme focuses on academic progression and education utilising the outdoors.
 The diverse environments we expose our students to reinforces their learning and gives them skills they can transfer into everyday situations.

 We utilise the current New Zealand Curriculum to ensure we deliver an effective teaching and learning programme.
-We currently use Te Kura as our accredited provider of Mathematics and English resources.
-Through the assistance of Te Kura our students can earn credits towards NCEA Level 1 English and Maths.
-Using the NZC curriculum we develop an Individual Education Plan for each student.
+Using the NZ curriculum we develop an Individual Education Plan for each student.
 This plan is created to assist the student’s personal developmental as well as outlining a clear plan for achieving NCEA Level 1 credits.